Justin-Tan/Justin-Tan.github.io/_posts/2020-06-20-Intuitive-Importance-Weighted-ELBO-Bounds.md

 excerpt_separator: <!--more-->
 ---

-Here we'll give a quick and dirty sketch about why importance-weighted autoencoders provide a lower bound on the log-marginal likelihood $\log p(x)$, then walk through a fast implementation in Jax.<!--more--> If you just want the Jax skip to Section 1.3.
+Here we'll give a light sketch about why importance-weighted autoencoders provide a tighter bound on $\log p(x)$, then walk through a fast implementation in Jax.<!--more--> If you just want the Jax skip to Section 1.3.

 * Contents
 {:toc}